arriIsHere/blog/src/articles/developing-on-chromebook/index.md

 ## 0. Setting Up The ChromeBook

 For this guide, I'm going to gloss over setting up ChromeOS itself and will focus exclusively on what is required for setting up a development environment.
-If you need help with this Google has a [simple guide](https://support.google.com/chromebook/answer/1047362?hl=en) on how to setup a new chromebook.
+If you need help with this Google has a [simple guide](https://support.google.com/chromebook/answer/1047362?hl=en) on how to setup a new Chromebook.

-I would spend a little bit of time getting familiar with ChromeOS but feel free to jump into the rest of the guide head-first if it suites you.
+I would spend a little bit of time getting familiar with ChromeOS but feel free to jump into the rest of the guide head-first if you happen to be feeling adventurous.

 ## 1. Turn on ChromeOS linux feature